ambitioninc/django-user-guide/README.md

 The path to a custom script for Django User Guides.
 Added as a `script` tag immediately after the [django-user-guide.js](user_guide/static/user_guide/build/django-user-guide.js) source.
 If omitted, no extra scripts are included.
 See [django-user-guide.js](user_guide/static/user_guide/build/django-user-guide.js) for methods to override.

+#### USER_GUIDE_USE_COOKIES (default=False)

+True to use cookies instead of marking the guides as seen in the database.
+Useful for showing guides to shared Django users.

 ## Settings Usage

 settings.py